Climbing Schooner - Chicago Children's Museum (and Navy Pier)

 When he was 4 years old, one of my kids who had climbed similar things wasn’t quite big enough to do this one, but I think a more adventurous 4-year-old would be able to.
 If you’re not sure, there’s no problem with having them start up level or two and seeing how they’re doing, and there are always staff on hand in case there’s a problem.
 Since this is by the stairs and there’s cargo netting all around, you can see children easily the whole time.

 There is also a lower level to the schooner, into a small play area.
-Parents aren’t allowed there, so I’ve never had my kids go, and it’s little used in general.
+It's not the easiest place for a parent to fit, but you can get down there (warning: getting back up requires climbing up the net, which is harder than going down it).
 The only exit from the lower level is to come back up where they go in.

 TOPICS AND EXHIBITS